jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

 The different levels of skill of different men in different professions is the effect of the division of labour*.

-> *Superphysics Note: The natural human ability to communicate and trade is the cause, skill and specialization is the effect.
-However, we go deeper and assign the root cause as a living mind's ability to express
+{{< n n="The natural human ability to communicate and trade is the cause, skill and specialization is the effect.
+However, we go deeper and assign the root cause as a living mind's ability to express" >}}

 The difference between a philosopher and a street porter seems to arise not so much from nature, but from **habit, custom, and education**.*
 - They were perhaps very much alike when they were 6-8 years old.
 - As they got older, the difference in their talents widened until their employments became totally different.

-> *Superphysics Note: This matches David Hume's assertion that 'nurture' is more important than 'nature'
+{{< n n="This matches David Hume's assertion that 'nurture' is more important than 'nature'" >}}

 Without the disposition to truck, barter, and exchange: